kaisenlinux/manpages-dev/category/Backup/duplicity.md

 A NOTE ON SWIFT (OPENSTACK OBJECT STORAGE) ACCESS
        Swift is the OpenStack Object Storage service.
        The backend requires python-switclient to be installed on the system.  python-keystoneclient is also needed to use OpenStack's Keystone Identity service.
-See REQUIREMENTS above.
+See REQUIREMENTS.

        It uses following environment variables for authentification: SWIFT_USERNAME (required), SWIFT_PASSWORD (required), SWIFT_AUTHURL (required), SWIFT_USERID (required, only for IBM
        Bluemix ObjectStorage), SWIFT_TENANTID (required, only for IBM Bluemix ObjectStorage), SWIFT_REGIONNAME (required, only for IBM Bluemix ObjectStorage), SWIFT_TENANTNAME (optional,